katholiek-onderwijs-vlaanderen/sri/README.md

       }
     }

-All possible errors should be exposed on your server implementation on /{type}/errors.
+All possible errors should be exposed on your server implementation on `/{type}/errors`.
-The format of this resource is an array of objects describing the errors and warnings : message : A description of what went wrong, to help the developer.
-Human readable. type : ERROR or WARNING. status : The http status code returned for this type of error or warning. code : The programmatic code that will be returned, clients can use this string to match the error.
+The format of this resource is an array of objects describing the errors and warnings.
+The objects have these keys :

+- `code` : The programmatic code that will be returned, clients can use this string to match the error.
+- `type` : ERROR or WARNING.
+- `status` : The http status code returned for this type of error or warning.
+- `message` : A description of what went wrong, to help the developer.
+Human readable.

-Optional : extra keys that clarify the error further.
-For example : paths
+Extra keys that clarify the error further MAY be added by the server.

 Example :